ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 with one entry for each span.
 If the raw time-series has *n* values per entry, the rollup time-series will have _6*n_ per entry: the first six will be the summary of the first raw value, the next six will be aggregations of the next raw value, and so on.
+Because entries are limited to 32 values, rollups are limited to the first five values of an original time series entry, resulting in 30 aggregate values.

 **Timestamp**:
 The aggregation span is a round number of one of these time units: a second, day, week, month, or year.
-The span includes all entries starting at a round number of time units, and ending at another round number *minus one millisecond* inclusive - since milliseconds are the minimum resolution in RavenDB time-series.
-The timestamp for a rollup entry is the *end* of the span it represents, so it is a round number of time units minus one millisecond.
+The span includes all entries starting at a round number of time units, and ending at another round number - *minus one millisecond* inclusive (since milliseconds are the minimal resolution in RavenDB time-series).
+The timestamp for a rollup entry is the beginning of the span it represents, so it is a round number of time units.

 For example, if the aggregation span is one day, the spans will start at times like:
 `2020-01-01 00:00:00`,
 `2020-01-02 00:00:00`,
 `2020-01-03 00:00:00`,
-And the corresponding end times will be:
-`2020-01-01 23:59:59.9999`,
-`2020-01-02 23:59:59.9999`,
-`2020-01-03 23:59:59.9999`,
+And these will also be the time-stamps of the rollup entries.

 **Name**:
 A rollup time-series name has this format: